School’s out for summer! ☀️

 1. Take a trip to the beach

-Swimming, sandcastles, kite flying, picnics, beach balls… There’s plenty to keep the little ones happy and having fun at the beach while you work on your tan.
-Check out our beach break hotels – you might find that beachy paradise is not as far as you think.
+Swimming, sandcastles, kite flying, picnics, beach games… There’s plenty to keep the little ones happy and having fun at the beach.
+Check out our beach break hotels – to find that beachy paradise holiday you’ve been dreaming of.

-Looking for the beach beaches in the UK?
+Looking for the best beaches in the UK?
 Discover our top 10 favourite beaches here.

 2. Go rock pooling

-Rockpooling is a thrilling and educational activity perfect for your little ones who don’t mind getting their hands dirty.
-Search the rocky terrain near the coast to find a creature or two – or maybe even a sea monster hidden in the depths!
-With buckets and fingers handy, take a snap with a crab or touch a starfish.
+Rockpooling is an exciting and educational activity perfect for kids who don’t mind getting their hands dirty.
+Search the rocky terrain near the coast to find a creature or two – or maybe even a mini sea monster hidden in the depths!

 3. Go crabbing in a coastal town

-Seaside towns are known for their sea life, including muscles, cockles and crabs.
-Many quays around the UK are welcome to the fun activity of crab fishing, also known as crabbing.
-All you need for this is a fishing line, some bait and a bucket to put the nippy creatures in.
-Just make sure to return them where they came from!
+Coastal towns are known for their sea life, including mussels, cockles and crabs.
+Many quays around the UK welcome the fun activity of crab fishing, also known as ‘crabbing’.
+All you need for this is a drop net or hand line, some bait (the smellier the better!) and a bucket to pop the nippy creatures in.
+Just make sure to return them where they came from once you’re finished.

-Why not check out Dartmouth or Salcombe, the ideal harbours in South Devon for catching crabs.
+Why not check out Dartmouth or Salcombe, idyllic harbours on the South Devon coast, for catching crabs.

 Stay nearby